People are buzzing about bagels.

 “BAGELS” in front of the shop.
 He is exactly who we want making our bagels.
 Boniberger started working cleanup at Boss Bagels on Long Island when he was just 15 years old.
 During the next six years, he circulated through every job in the shop and learned the secrets to making the classic New York bagel.

 Like many New Yorkers, Boniberger grew up believing the legend that there is something in the water that makes New York City bagels so classically good.
-But, after recipe testing with Greensboro tap water and his wife’s stand-up mixer in their Winston-Salem kitchen, he proved the legend to be myth.
+But, after recipe testing with Greensboro tap water filtered though a softener that can be found on the Water Softener Guide, he proved the legend to be myth.
 He believes that, with a couple of recipe adjustments for color, density and texture, his New Garden bagel stands up to the New York bagel.
 He may be right; his biggest clientele are New York transplants and Greensboro’s Jewish community.
 His store has already been kosher certified by Rabbi Eliezer Havivi.

 A lot of hard work went into opening the business.
 Boniberger knew his business required more than a good bagel.
 Boniberger spent considerable time doing market research before opening.
 The key factor in his investment was the market availability in Greensboro.
 He wants to grow the business without undercutting any competition.

 Boniberger is used to being up at “zero-dark-hundred” as he starts making bagels every day at 4:20 a.m.
 Bagels are made daily, and a variety of flavored cream cheese spreads are also made on site.
 New Garden Bagels produces 25 to 50 dozen bagels a day.

 Although the store is open from 6 a.m. to 4 p.m. daily, if you get there before 6, Boniberger would be happy to let you in.
 They store will be open from 6 a.m. to 11 a.m.
 Thanksgiving/Hanukkah and Christmas Day.